hwacc-nl/hwacc-nl.github.io/_posts/2026-03-23-event-announcement.md

 - 17.00 - 18.00 Borrel and networking

 ## Sign up
-Sign up: Please sign up for the event through the registration page [here] (https://forms.gle/SyHApPM3kSEEELVE9)
+Sign up: Please sign up for the event through the registration page [https://forms.gle/SyHApPM3kSEEELVE9](https://forms.gle/SyHApPM3kSEEELVE9)

 ## Location
 The event will be hosted at Wageningen University and Research, Building nr.
 122 (Zodiac (A0107)), De Elst 1, 6708 WD Wageningen